 Use the new tracking consent API to signal browsers and plug-ins that you support user privacy.

 We offer consultancy, as well as website auditing services.
-We can implement purpose designed technology to help web publishers comply with the law and respond to the rapidly developing ePrivacy environment.
+We can implement purpose designed technology to help web publishers comply with the law and respond to the rapidly developing data protection and privacy aware environment.

 The CookieQ platform lets publishers offer informed consent for their cookies and third-parties, giving their increasingly privacy aware customers explicit control over their data.
 Consent is allocated on a per data controller basis across any number of web domains, and is not limited to single host domains like all other similar products.

-Our built in tag management system can be used to selectively enable 3rd-party content dependent on user consent.
-Alternatively other Tag Management systems can be used (such as Google Tag Manager) with user consent communicated using configurable properties and events on standard data layer objects.
+Our built in tag management system can selectively enable 3rd-party content dependent on user consent.
+Alternatively other Tag Management systems can also be used (such as Google or Ensighten Tag Management) with user consent communicated using configurable properties and events on standard data layer objects.